stragu/metametadata/law.md

 (i) that is in the member’s possession, or to which the member has access; and (ii) that is relevant to the inspection", regardless of other laws.

-__However, this method of oversight only works if the Ombudsman has independance and integrity.__ All we can do is cross our fingers and hope.
+__However, this method of oversight only works if the Ombudsman has independence and integrity.__ All we can do is cross our fingers and hope.

 ## Does it work?<a name="work"></a>